This page was last updated on 27 October, 2021.

 Detailed Travel Advisory

-2. Passengers entering or transiting through Kenya must have a negative COVID-19 PCR test taken at most 96 hours before arrival.
+1. Passengers entering or transiting through Kenya must have a negative COVID-19 PCR test taken at most 96 hours before departure from the first embarkation point.
 The test result must be in English.

 – This does not apply to passengers younger than 5 years.

-3. Passengers must complete the “Travelers Health Surveillance Form” online at https://ears.health.go.ke/airline_registration/
+2. Passengers must complete the “Travelers Health Surveillance Form” online at https://ears.health.go.ke/airline_registration/ .
+This will generate a QR code which must be presented upon arrival.

 Detailed Tourist Information

-On 1 May, the Government of Kenya confirmed that restaurants and eateries may open to customers, provided they comply with Government of Kenya public health protocols including 1.5 metre social distancing and the night-time curfew of 10pm (local).
+Restaurants and eateries may open to customers, provided they comply with Government of Kenya public health protocols including social distancing and the night-time curfew of 10pm (local).
 All bars across Kenya are required to close at 7pm (local time).

-Across Kenya, the maximum number of persons permitted to attend meetings or events has been capped at 15, while the number permitted to attend weddings and funerals has been capped at 100, with all in attendance expected to abide by Ministry of Health protocols.
+The maximum number of persons permitted to attend funerals has been capped at 50, with all in attendance expected to abide by Ministry of Health protocols.

 Kenyan citizens have been advised to avoid crowded places and to work remotely where possible.